A Unifying View of Explicit and Implicit Feature Maps of Graph Kernels: Computing graph kernels by explicit and implicit feature maps

-We first discuss two families of kernels for which both computation schemes have been considered previously and put them in the context of our systematic study.
-We then derive explicit computation schemes of three kernels, for which methods of implicit computation have been proposed.
-We empirically study both computation schemes for graph kernels confirming our theoretical results experimentally in fine detail in Section~\ref{sec:evaluation}.
+Building on the systematic construction of feature maps of kernels, we discuss explicit and implicit computation schemes of graph kernels.
+We first introduce weighted vertex kernels.
+This family of kernels generalizes the GraphHopper kernel~\citep{Feragen2013} and graph invariant kernels~\citep{Ors+2015} for attributed graphs, which were recently proposed with an implicit method of computation.
+We derive (approximative) explicit feature maps for weighted vertex kernels.
+Then, we develop explicit and implicit methods of computation for fixed length walk kernels, which both exploit sparsity for efficient computation.
+Finally, we discuss shortest-path and subgraph kernels for which both computation schemes have been considered previously and put them in the context of our systematic study.
+We empirically study both computation schemes for graph kernels confirming our theoretical results experimentally in Section~\ref{sec:evaluation}.